Consolidated Catalina JX208, Castlegregory, Kerry, 1944

 showed evidence of burning.
 There must have been a

-considerable amount of petrol in the tanks to spread
+considerable amount of petrol in the tanks to spread over

 A military party under Major M.J.Leamy arrived at the